talkvegantome/talkvegan-hugo/content/english/facts/land-usage.md

 Although the table does not directly cite its sources elsewhere Dudley uses numbers on total food production from the United Nations' Food and Agriculture Organisation from 1948-1952 (referenced in tables on p72-p77) and the total cultivated land acreage from the UN FAO's 'Yearbook' from 1957 (referenced in tables on p40-p41).

-I believe zis calculation went approximately as follows:
+I believe zir calculation went approximately as follows:

 > country: total_harvest_calories / 1 SNU (1,000,000 calories) / total_cultivated_acreage = number_of_people_diet_feeds_per_acre
 > USA: ? (not cited) / 1,000,000 / 192,500,000 (inferred) = 0.4